amandavisconti/DHslack/Channels.md

   *A place to talk about being a student interested/involved in DH.
 Dissertations, getting research/project experience, swapping digital projects for final essays… maybe seeking mentors if you don’t have someone with the skills you need on campus?*

-* emergingscholars

-  *Creating community for emerging scholars in DH*

 * tutorials

   *Share great walkthroughs/tutorials/workflows here*